CPM Calculator

 What is the strategic difference between CPM and CPC bidding?

-Why do CPM rates fluctuate so significantly?
+Why do CPM rates vary so much between platforms and industries?

 What methodology does this CPM calculator follow?